apache/druid/docs/querying/sql-metadata-tables.md

 ### TASKS table

-The tasks table provides information about active and recently-completed indexing tasks.
+The tasks table provides information about active and recently-completed tasks.
 For more information check out the documentation for [ingestion tasks](../ingestion/tasks.md).

 |Column|Type|Notes|